nemocrys/IRCamera/README.md

 ## License

 This code is available under a GPL v3 License.
 Parts are copied from [FiloCara/pyOptris](https://github.com/FiloCara/pyOptris/blob/dev/setup.py) and available under MIT License.

-## Referencing

-If you use this code in your research, please cite our article:

-A. Enders-Seidlitz, J. Pal, and K. Dadzis, Model experiments for Czochralski crystal growth processes using inductive and resistive heating. *IOP Conference Series: Materials Science and Engineering, Electromagnetic Processing of Materials (EPM 2021)*, 2022, In press.

 ## Acknowledgements